-In the acting portion of the camp students are assigned to groups based on year in school.
-Their day consists of classes in the morning in voice, movement and improvisation.
+Campers in the acting portion of the camp are assigned to groups based on their year in school.
+Mornings consist of classes in voice, movement, and improvisation.
 Afternoons and evenings are devoted to rehearsing scenes in preparation for a capstone performance on the final day of the camp.

 - Learn how to be calm, yet dynamic, in audition situations.

-- Develop your body as an instrument through body work, flexibility, and adaptability exercises.
+- Development of the body as an instrument through flexibility, and adaptability exercises.

-- Through script analysis, learn how to pace scenes, getting to the right place at the right dramatic moment.
+- Through script analysis, learn how to pace scenes and getting to the right place at the right dramatic moment.

 - Develop the ability to work successfully in ensemble situations.

 - Through improvisation, learn to explore your imagination.

 - Through self-exploration, become more aware of how you look, think, feel, imagine, move, talk, etc.